 Licenses expire annually on October 15.
 As a courtesy, a renewal notice are mailed to licensees on August 15.

-Renewal must be completed on or before October 15 or the license will lapse.
+Renewal must be completed on or before October 15 or the license will LAPSE.
 To renew a license, the renewal form and associated fee must be mailed to the Board office

 and continuing education requirements must be met.
 Credit card payments are not accepted.
 A postmark of October 15

 Original signatures are required on Continuing Education Individual Reporting Form; please DO NOT E-MAIL OR FAX Continuing Education submissions to the Board office.